OceanDataTools/openrvdas/docs/configuration_files.md

 diagnostic messages.
 Its format is the same as that for the normal ``writers`` key.

+### Reader, Transform and Writer Documentation

+Machine-extracted documentation on which Reader, Transform and Writer components are available, along with their arguments, is available in HTML format in the [doc/html](html) directory of this project.
+The [README.md](html/README.md) file in that directory explains how the documentation is generated.
+The Listener class acceps a further (optional) special key, `
 ## Cruise Definitions

 A full cruise definition file (such as